Pandula Andagama: Career

-During his life at Peradeniya University, he acted in stage dramas produced by Prof. Ediriweera Sarachchandra such as Wellavæhum, Elova Gihin Melova Avā, and Raththaran.
-After completing his degree in Anthropology, his first teaching appointed came to Bandarawela Ella Maha Vidyalaya.
-But he refused it and started to work as a teacher in a Pirivena in Pilimathalawa.
+During his time at Peradeniya, Andagama acted in stage dramas produced by Prof. Ediriweera Sarachchandra such as Wellavæhum, Elova Gihin Melova Avā, and Raththaran.
+After completing his degree in Anthropology, he was appointed to a first teaching post at Bandarawela Ella Maha Vidyalaya, but he refused, instead opting to work as a teacher in a pirivena in Pilimathalawa.
 Thereafter he served as the caretaker of the Anuradhapura Senapura Home of the Department of Probation and Child Care.
 Due to the pressure given from administrators of the probation center, he later applied for the post of Anthropologist in the Sinhala Encyclopedia published in a newspaper.
-Accordingly he was able to write articles for the Sinhala Encyclopedia.
+Accordingly, he was able to write articles for the Sinhala Encyclopedia.

 In 1972, Prof. Andagama was appointed as the Anthropologist in the Department of National Museums.
-Eventually he became the Head of the Anthropology Division, and finally the Assistant Director of the National Museum of Colombo from 1972 to 1991.
-During his tenure in 20 years, he visited throughout the country to increase the museum's collection of anthropological artifacts.
-He searched for antiques in the barns and chimneys of the village houses, traditional furniture such as old kitchen utensils, old furniture and farm implements and establish an anthropological deposit in the National Museum.
-He did special research on mammoty and plough as there are differences between hoe and plow from Ratnapura, Moneragala and Tissamaharama areas.
+Eventually he became the Head of the Anthropology Division, and finally the assistant director of the National Museum of Colombo from 1972 to 1991.
+During his tenure of 20 years, he traveled throughout the country to gather anthropological artifacts for the museum's collection.
+He searched for antiques in the barns and chimneys of the village houses, discovering traditional furniture such as old kitchen utensils, old furniture and farm implements, establishing an anthropological deposit in the National Museum.
+He did special research on mammoty and plough as there are differences between such tools from Ratnapura, Monaragala and Tissamaharama.

-Meanwhile, he organized many temporary exhibitions in the National Museum and popularize the museum among the public.
-After 20 years of service in National Museum, he resigned from the positions in 1990.
-Then in 2010 he became the Chairman of the Arts Council of the Department of Culture and as an Advisor to the Ministry.
-He wrote articles for magazines, newspapers and other publications published by the Ministry of Culture and was the editor of the Government Articles on Sabaragamuwa.
-Under his guidance, the Anthropological Society of Sri Lanka was established and he served as the first secretary of the society.
+Meanwhile, he organized many temporary exhibitions in the National Museum and popularized the museum among the public.
+After He resigned from his position at the National Museum in 1990, after serving for 20 years.
+He authored articles for magazines, newspapers and other publications published by the Ministry of Culture and was the editor of the Government Articles on Sabaragamuwa.
+Under his guidance, the Anthropological Society of Sri Lanka was established and he served as its first secretary.
 Meanwhile, he became interested in vexillology and later co-founded the Flag Society of Sri Lanka with Prof. Nimal de Silva.

-In his following years, Prof. Andagama also served as an external lecturer in many local universities.
-He pioneered to establish the National Museum of Traditional Agriculture at Gannoruwa.
-In the meantime in 1991, he was appointed as the Director Promotion of the Central Environmental Authority in which he served for 3 years.
+In the following years, Andagama also served as an external lecturer in many local universities.
+He helped to establish the National Museum of Traditional Agriculture at Gannoruwa.
+In 1991, he was appointed as the Director Promotion of the Central Environmental Authority in which he served for 3 years.
 As an author he wrote many books such as: Sūpa Shāstraya, Kauthukāgāra Athpota, Sabaragamu Vanśa Kathāva, Uva Vanśa Kathāva, and Parisarayayi Api Sævomayi.
+In 2010 he became the Chairman of the Arts Council of the Department of Culture and as an Advisor to the Ministry.
 In his late years, he was the Senior Assistant to the Sinhala Encyclopedia.